mohitsupolia/Movie-Finder/README.md

 .
 User Feedback

 ## Installation
-1. Install the Extension in VSCode of ReactJs
+### Step 1:   Install the Extension in VSCode of ReactJs

 (a) clicking on the Extensions icon in the Activity Bar on the side of VS Code or the View: Extensions command (Ctrl+Shift+X)

-2. Go to the React terminal and following these steps:
+### Step 2:  Go to the React terminal and following these steps:

  (a) Create React App